ericpruitt/wcwidth.awk/README.md

 -----------

 Unicode data is generated using the code in "generate-width-data.c" and written to "width-data".
-This data is inserted into "template.awk" on the line with the comment containing "XXX", and the resulting file is written to "wcwidth.awk".
+This data is inserted into "template.awk" on the line consisting of a comment that contains "[WIDTH DATA]", and the resulting file is written to "wcwidth.awk".

 Makefile Targets: